LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 published: false
 ---

-Lancashire libraries were one of the first to volunteer for a library storytelling project, as well as suggesting areas of their data they'd like to explore.
+Lancashire libraries were one of the first services to volunteer for a library storytelling project, as well as suggesting areas of their data they'd like to explore.
 One of these was library membership and usage.

 <!--more-->

 ## Lancashire and its libraries

 Lancashire is a county in North West England.
-The name can refer to different things and we shouldn't confuse the ceremonial county with the county council.
+The name can refer to different things and we shouldn't confuse the _ceremonial_ county with the county council.
 Lancashire County Council is one of 3 'upper-tier' local authorities within the ceremonial county, alongside Blackburn with Darwen, and Blackpool.

 The population of Lancashire County Council is about 1.2 million and the libraries serving that population are Lancashire libraries.